|

 Hearing American culture is a "low context" culture.
 Hearing people sip often throughout the day.
 There is no need to drink deeply because they rarely get thirsty for communication.
 They are surrounded by it.
 Their clock radio wakes them with news and information.
 They get dressed with the TV on.
 They make a few phone calls on their cell phone on the way to work.
 They chit chat with the guard at the gate or the receptionist.
 And so it goes throughout the day--a glut of communication.
 They can afford to be picky regarding their communication partners.

-Imagine if a truly thirsty person showed up at your door and asked for a drink?
-Someone who hadn't drank for three days.
-Suppose you said, "Sure, let me filter and chill it for you."
+Imagine if a truly thirsty person showed up at your door and asked for a

+Chances are he would say, "Don't bother!
+Tap water is fine!"
 In the Hearing world there are many types of people.
 The same is true of the Deaf world.
 There are nice camels and mean ones that will bite you.

 There are nice Deaf people and there are mean Deaf people.

-My suggestion for you is to seek out nice Deaf friends.
-Avoid those who are insecure and who go out of their way to hurt other's feelings.
-Seek out Deaf people who are polite to everybody, not just to others like themselves.
+Avoid those who are insecure and who go out of their way to hurt other's

 Cordially,